cwc09262/st_david-s-beacon/README.md

 > “The poetic structure of Byzantine hymnology is an organic blending of Jewish and Greek artistic forms.
 The Psalms  . . . contributed to a common store of images and rhetorical means.”

-Inspired by this insight, I have developed a search engine that traces references to the Psalms across Christian texts — not only through exact quotations, but also thematic resonances.
+Inspired by this insight, I have developed a search engine that traces references to the Psalms across Christian texts and thought — not only through exact quotations, but also thematic resonances.

  Within the past few years, I have been drawn towards the beauty of the book of Psalms.
 I have also been trying to find a project that incorporates my computer science background with the Orthodox Church in some way.
 After taking a Machine Learning class, I was able to further understand and see the capability of ML and more specifically start to discover and learn about **Natural Language Processing**.
 Motivated by a desire to explore the beauty of the Psalms and inspired by my recent discovery of Natural Language Processing, I set out to build a search engine capable of tracing the Psalms across Orthodox texts—bringing together my spiritual interests and technical skills.